Forzafonz/Colosseum/README.md

 * `Axios`
 * `Express`
 * `PostgreSQL`
-* `APIs : youtube API, soundcloud API`
+* `APIs : YouTube API, SoundCloud API`

 # Functionality Demonstration:

 ## Video Synchronization Features
-If there are multiple users currently listening to the same playlist it will be synchronized across all connected to this playlist clients, so that all actions performed at one instance are broadcasted to all other connected users:
+If there are multiple users currently watching/listening to the same playlist, the media will be synchronized across all users connected to this playlist.
+All actions performed in one users instance are broadcasted to all other connected users:

 ![New appointment](/public/images/Sync.gif)
 ___
 ## Landing Page
-Landing Page which was built using React-Three-fiber:
+The landing page was built using React-Three-fiber:

 ![New appointment](/public/images/landingpage.gif)
 ___
-## Saved Playlists:
+## Saved Playlists
-Browse Saved Playlists:
+A user can browse their saved playlists:

 ![Edit](/public/images/Playlists.gif)
 ___
-## Enjoy saved playlists on your own:
+## Enjoy saved playlists on your own
-The application allows listen to saved playlists:
+A user can listen to their saved playlists:

 ![Delete](/public/images/Play1.gif)
 ___
 ## Create a new playlist and share with others
-But its main purpose is to create and share with others, so it supports creation of new playlist and sharing it easily with your friends:
+The main purpose of the app is to create and share playlists with others.
+Sharing a new playlist with friends is easily done via generating a unique link and sharing it with friends:

 ![Errors](/public/images/new-playlist-sharing.gif)
 ___
-## Add a media to newly created playlist.
+## Add a media to newly created playlist
-Any user can add their favorite youtube video using built in search form that utilizes youtube API:
+Any user can search and add their favorite YouTube video using the built in search form that utilizes YouTube API:

 ![spotsupdate](/public/images/Media_Add.gif)
 ___
-## Add a soundcloud songs to the playlist.
+## Add a SoundCloud songs to the playlist
-The application also supports adding a soundcloud songs using direct link.
-Just paste the link into the Search bar and there will be an option to add it to playlist:
+The application also supports adding adding media to a playlist via a direct link.
+This works with both SoundCloud and YouTube links.
+To add media via this method, a user just needs to paste the link into the search bar and there will be an option to add the linked media to the playlist:

 ![spotsupdate](/public/images/add_soundcloud.gif)
 ___
-## Vote on a live queue.
+## Vote on a live queue
-Each user can cast(rescind) their vote for each media, which will promote(demote) this media in the queue.
-Media that has the most votes will be playled next.
-Currently playing media will remain first:
+Each user can cast or rescind their vote for each media, which will promote or demote this media in the queue.
+Media that has the most votes will be played next.
+Currently playing media will remain in the first slot of the playlist, regardless of votes.
+A user casts a vote by clicking on the star that appears when they hover over a media:

 ![spotsupdate](/public/images/voting.gif)
 ___
-## Remove video from playlist.
+## Remove video from playlist
 Each video can be permanently removed from the queue:

 ![spotsupdate](/public/images/removing.gif)